pipebots/sprintBotBLEControl/Documentation.md

 The briefing document is [here](https://drive.google.com/drive/folders/1twYxoXcRTZItLzTB_jrvbxy3_hq5Eg7F)

 ## Nomenclature
-The robot developed in Sprint 2 of the Pipebots project may be refered to as _SprintBot_ or colloquially _BigBallBot_
+The robot developed in Sprint 2 of the Pipebots project is refered to as _SprintBot_ or colloquially _BallBot_
->Note: Some members call it _Sprintbot-2_ which maybe confusing as this was the first robot developed in a sprint, but was undertaken in the second sprint event of the project.
-Sprint2Bot maybe more accurate?
+>Note: Some members call it _Sprintbot-2_ which can be confusing as this was the first robot developed in a sprint, but was undertaken in the second sprint event of the project.
+Sprint2Bot maybe more accurate.

 # Software
-T3 is not responsible for the high level control of the robot, however using existing work we created an android app and firmware to allow others control of the robot.
+T3 is not responsible for the high level control of the robot, however based on existing work we created an android app and firmware to allow others control of the robot.

 ## Robot Firmware
 Low level control is handled by an [Arduino Nano 33 Sense BLE](https://store.arduino.cc/arduino-nano-33-ble-sense).